Lilien86/Image_Generator_SD/README.md

 ---

-## What is Gradio?
+## 🔎 What is Gradio?

-[Gradio](https://gradio.app/) Gradio is an open-source Python library that enables developers to create customizable web interfaces for machine learning models with minimal code.
+[Gradio](https://gradio.app/) is an open-source Python library that enables developers to create customizable web interfaces for machine learning models with minimal code.
 Founded in 2019 by Abubakar Abid and colleagues, Gradio was designed to make machine learning models more accessible and interactive for users without requiring specialized software or expertise.

 In 2021, Gradio was acquired by Hugging Face.

-Gradio interfaces are not only practical for developers and data scientists during the development and testing phases but also highly valuable when showcasing models to stakeholders, clients, or users.
-By providing an interactive and user-friendly interface, Gradio allows non-technical users to quickly understand and interact with the underlying machine learning models, extending opportunities for collaboration and feedback.
+Gradio interfaces are practical for developers and data scientists during the development and testing phases and are also highly valuable for showcasing models to stakeholders, clients, or users.
+By providing an interactive and user-friendly interface, Gradio allows non-technical users to quickly understand and interact with the underlying machine learning models, fostering collaboration and feedback.

 ---

-## What is Stable Diffusion?
+## 🧠 What is Stable Diffusion?

-[Stable Diffusion](https://github.com/CompVis/stable-diffusion) Stable Diffusion is a deep learning text-to-image model released in 2022, leveraging diffusion technology and latent space for efficient processing.
-This greatly reduces hardware requirements, allowing it to run on consumer GPUs.
+[Stable Diffusion](https://github.com/CompVis/stable-diffusion) is a deep learning text-to-image model released in 2022, leveraging diffusion technology and latent space for efficient processing.
+This significantly reduces hardware requirements, allowing it to run on consumer GPUs.

-This model has inspired major open-source projects like ControlNet, which enables fine control over image generation using depth maps, pose estimation, and edge detection.
-ComfyUI offers a node-based, visual workflow to build complex Stable Diffusion pipelines without coding.
-AnimateDiff brings AI-driven animations to life by applying Stable Diffusion consistently across frames.
+This model has inspired major open-source projects like **ControlNet**, which enables fine control over image generation using depth maps, pose estimation, and edge detection. **ComfyUI** offers a node-based, visual workflow to build complex Stable Diffusion pipelines without coding. **AnimateDiff** brings AI-driven animations to life by applying Stable Diffusion consistently across frames.

 ---

-## Code Explanation
+## 🛠 Code Structure

-This project is organized around three major classes to handle different image generation workflows: [**Txt2Img**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/text2img), [**Img2Img**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/img2img), and [**Inpainting**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/inpaint) (link to doccumentations).
-Each class is found in the `model.py` file and is utilized in different Gradio interfaces (`app.py`).
+This project is organized around three major classes to handle different image generation workflows: [**Txt2Img**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/text2img), [**Img2Img**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/img2img), and [**Inpainting**](https://huggingface.co/docs/diffusers/api/pipelines/stable_diffusion/inpaint).
+Each class is located in `model.py` and is utilized within different Gradio interfaces in `app.py`.

-### 1. Txt2Img
+### 1️⃣ Txt2Img
 <details>
-  <summary><em>Code Explination</em></summary>
+  <summary><em>Code Explanation</em></summary>

 - **Location**: `class Txt2Img` in `model.py`
 - **Purpose**: Generate images from textual prompts (positive and optionally negative).
 - **Key Steps**:
   1. Load a **StableDiffusionPipeline** (default: `"CompVis/stable-diffusion-v1-4"`).
-  2. Move pipeline to the available device (CUDA if available).
+  2. Move the pipeline to the available device (CUDA if available).
   3. Call `txt2img()` with the following parameters:
      - `pos_prompt` (required)
      - `neg_prompt` (optional negative prompt)